carsonswope/3d-beats/readme.md

 `cp .\deps\* C:\Users\Carson\miniconda3\envs\env_3d_beats\Lib\site-packages\.`

 Unfortunately, `pycuda` must be built from source to get opengl interop.
 This part can be run from anywhere, doesn't have to be in the repo directory.
-But make sure you still are running these commands from inside the correct conda python environment.
+A fork of this library is used which provides support for precompilation of CUDA 'fatbin' files, which can be used in place of the just-in-time compilation (eliminating the need for nvcc and msvc to be installed and available in the path).
+You can download the original repo from [](https://github.com/inducer/pycuda.git)

 ```
-git clone git clone https://github.com/inducer/pycuda.git
+git clone git clone https://github.com/carsonswope/pycuda.git
 cd pycuda
 git submodule update --init
 python ./configure.py --cuda-enable-gl